ucrbioinfo/AMPS/README.md

 ### Methylation-profile based

-The <code> train_methprofile.py </code> traines a model for cytosine methylation prediction based on its neghbouring Cytosine methylation levels.
+The <code> train_methprofile.py </code> traines a model for cytosine methylation prediction based on its neighboring Cytosine methylation levels.
 Module options:

 1. <code> -m, --methylation_file: methylation file address, required</code>
 2. <code> -c, --context: context, required</code>
 3. <code> -tr, --train_size: training dataset size, number of inputs for training</code>
-4. <code> -ws, --window_size: window size, number of including nucleutides in a window</code>
+4. <code> -ws, --window_size: window size, number of including nucleotides in a window</code>
 5. <code> -ct, --coverage_threshold: minimum number of reads for including a cytosine in the training/testing dataset</code>
 6. <code> -on, --organism_name: sample name, for saving the files</code>

-The trained model will be saved on the ./models/ folder.
+The trained model will be saved in the ./models/ folder.
 Then by using the <code> test_methprofile.py </code> for a sample of cytosines, the binary methylation status can be predicted.
 This module's input is a profile of a set of cytosines provided in a tab-separated file.
 Each row of the file should contain the methylation levels of the neighboring cytosines.
 For example, below is a cytosine profile with a window size of 20 centered on the unknown cytosine(methylation levels of 10 cytosines downstream and ten cytosines upstream)

 <code>0.76190476, 0.67857143, 0.6875    , 0.94366197, 1.        , 0.88235294, 0.6875    , 0.91304348, 0.94444444,1.        , 0.92      , 0.8125    , 0.91666667, 0.81481481, 0.82758621, 0.60606061, 0.95833333, 1.        , 1.        , 0.92307692
  </code>